nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * **Private student detail**: A student detail that is not meant to be shared with others
 * **Tutorial class**: A CS2101 tutorial class.
 Each student can only have up to one tutorial class
 * **Student**: An NUS student taking the CS2101(T) module
-* **Group**: A group is a subsection of the class and contains a few students for the purpose of small activities or group project
+* **Tutorial group**: A tutorial group is a subsection of the class and contains a few students for the purpose of small activities or group project.
-* **Group name**: The name of a group in the CS2101 class, which is specified by a number.
+* **Group number**: The number of a group in the CS2101 class, which is specified by a number.
 * **Class code**: The name of a typical class in for the CS2101 module.
 E.g. G06.
 * **Group type**: The type of a group in the CS2101 class, which is either OP1 or OP2.